Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

     let arrayOfString = itCompanies.toString();
     let companiesUppercase = arrayOfString.toUpperCase()
+    console.log(companiesUppercase.split(","))

 12. Print the array like as a sentence: Facebook, Google, Microsoft, Apple, IBM,Oracle and Amazon are big IT companies.

+console.log(itCompanies.toString() + " are big It companies")

 13. Check if a certain company exists in the itCompanies array.
 If it exist return the company else return a company is _not found_

-14. Filter out companies which have more than one 'o' without the filter method
-15. Sort the array using _sort()_ method
-16. Reverse the array using _reverse()_ method
-17. Slice out the first 3 companies from the array
-18. Slice out the last 3 companies from the array
-19. Slice out the middle IT company or companies from the array
-20. Remove the first IT company from the array
-21. Remove the middle IT company or companies from the array
-22. Remove the last IT company from the array
-23. Remove all IT companies
+// let us check if Apple exist in the array let indexOfApple = itCompanies.indexOf("Apple"); // -1, if the element not found index is -1 if (indexOfApple != -1) {
+console.log("Apple does exist in the array");
+} else {
+console.log("a company is not found");
+} 14.
+Filter out companies which have more than one 'o' without the filter method 15.
+Sort the array using _sort()_ method 16.
+Reverse the array using _reverse()_ method 17.
+Slice out the first 3 companies from the array 18.
+Slice out the last 3 companies from the array 19.
+Slice out the middle IT company or companies from the array 20.
+Remove the first IT company from the array 21.
+Remove the middle IT company or companies from the array 22.
+Remove the last IT company from the array 23.
+Remove all IT companies

 ##### Exercise: Level 2